aleclara95/vendomatic-backend/README.md

 which uses the `docker-compose.yml` file as a source of configuration.

+To terminate the program you can run `docker-compose down`.

 You must also define a `.env.dev` file.
 You can build one based upon the `.env.template` file located in this repository.

 ### Production